Updated: November 6, 2025 | Trusted by 8,100+ candidates

-Saville Consulting Group is one of the world's leading publishers of pre-employment psychometric tests.
-Saville Assessment tests are widely trusted across various industries, particularly in assessing managerial and leadership skills.
+Saville Consulting Group is recognised as one of the world’s leading publishers of pre‑employment psychometric assessments.
+Saville Assessment tests are trusted across many industries and are designed to evaluate candidates for a wide variety of roles.

 The first type of questions you'll find in the Saville Assessment Wave Exams will ask you to rate statements using a 9-point scale ranging from “very strongly disagree” to “very strongly agree”.
 At this stage, you can reply as you see fit, with no restrictions, so that you can reply to two statements with the same response: